Tethik/terraform-aws-elasticsearch/README.md

 ### Version Upgrades

 Not sure how upgrades would work, but there should be a strategy and it should be tested. i.e. How do you upgrade to a newer version of ES without losing data?
+For now I've set up some basic versioning on the project using [git flow](https://github.com/nvie/gitflow).
+I would maintain it using [semantic versioning](https://semver.org/) to organize the version numbers and communicate breaking changes.

 ### Request Signing